An Overview of the Pregnancy Trimesters

 Hospital bag.
 Pack your hospital bag nice and early and have it ready to go.
 We’ve got you covered with our hospital bag checklist.

 Pampers Rewards.
-Download the Pampers Rewards app so that you can pick up fantastic coupons and gifts for all those diapers you’ll be buying.
+Download the Pampers Rewards app so that you can pick up fantastic rewards and discounts for all those diapers you’ll be buying.

-Now that you have an overview of the trimesters, for more detail on the stages of pregnancy take a look at our Pregnancy Calendar, where you can choose whether to get more info on a week by week, month by month, or trimester by trimester basis.
+Now that you have an overview of the trimesters, for more detail on the stages of pregnancy take a look at our Pregnancy Calendar where you can choose whether to get more info on a week-by-week, month-by-month, or trimester-by-trimester basis.
 There are so many exciting and interesting things happening during pregnancy and we’ve got you covered!
-Sign up to receive our regular emails so that you get relevant information direct to your inbox.

 Join a World of Support